ywharton/sql-socialsci/setup.md

 ![DB Browser run](./fig/DB_Browser_install_2.png)

-## Install the SQLite Shell program
+## EXTRA Install the SQLite Shell program

 The SQLite shell can be downloaded from [here](https://sqlite.org/download.html).
 There are versions available for Linux, Mac and Windows.
 As I have a Windows machine I will download the Windows version.
 You should download the version appropriate to your machine.
 Note that MacOS already have sqlite installed so you can skip this section.